leonardoalt/cav_2022_artifact/README.md

 in `tests/bigger_smoke_safe.txt`.
 Its output is analogous to the unsafe case, with invariants instead of counterexamples.

-# Experiments from the Paper
+# Reproducing the Experiments of the Paper

 The code related to the smart contracts analyzed in the paper can be found in the `experiments` directory.